MikeYEG/Smart-driveway-gate/README.md

 ### IOS App

-I create a IOS app that demonstrates how to open, close and stop the gate through post requests.
-Another repro explains the swift code found <a href = "https://github.com/MitchTODO/Smart-driveway-gate-IOS">here</a>.
+I created a IOS app that demonstrates how to open, close and stop the gate through post requests.
+The app isnt ready for github yet.
+But plans are to distribute it on the app store for free and maybe build a android app as well.

 ## Endpoints